sjucker/referee-coach-probasket/.junie/guidelines.md

 - Prefer Reactive forms instead of Template-driven ones
 - Do NOT use `ngClass`, use `class` bindings instead, for context: https://angular.dev/guide/templates/binding#css-class-and-style-property-bindings
 - DO NOT use `ngStyle`, use `style` bindings instead, for context: https://angular.dev/guide/templates/binding#css-class-and-style-property-bindings
+- Use MatFormField with MatInput for form inputs
+- Implement ErrorStateMatcher for custom form validation visualization
+- Use Material's built-in animations through BrowserAnimationsModule

 ### State Management
 - Use signals for local component state